nednella/the-odin-project/README.md

 The Odin Project: Foundations

-Implement a sketchpad/etch-a-sketch style toy using JS/HTML/CSS
+Implement a sketchpad/etch-a-sketch style toy using JS, CSS and HTML.

 Based on the lesson(s):